 - Prosecuted state level felony and misdemeanor domestic violence crimes, crimes against children, violent crimes, and sexual crimes.

-- Served as co-intern coordinator of the Jackson County Prosecutor's Office Intern program where she manages, trains, and disciplines up to 25 law students at one time.
+- Served as co-intern coordinator of the Jackson County Prosecutor’s Office Intern program where she managed, trained, and disciplined up to 25 law students at one time.

-- Taught at the KCPD Citizen’s Police Academy to educate citizens of Kansas City about the criminal justice system.
+- Instructor at the Kansas City Police Department Citizen’s Police Academy educating citizens of Kansas City about the criminal justice system.

 - Served as an annual instructor at the Missouri Association of Prosecuting Attorney’s annual Trial School.

 - Kansas City Metropolitan Bar Association Foundation

 - Board of Directors, 2016-present

 - Association for Women Lawyers of Greater Kansas City

 - Annual Golf Tournament, Vice Chair, 2017

 - Annual Golf Tournament, Chair, 2018